 Organic farming is defined as the technique of naturally producing crops and vegetables as well as rearing of animals without harming the environment which comprise people, animals as well as other micro organisms

 Simply put organic farming is the use of eco-friendly farming practices that work together with nature.
 The farmer avoids the use of inorganic pesticides, use of antibiotics, vaccines, herbicides as well as artificial hormones.
+Some farmers have been contacting Nature First Pest Control, to come help them.

 Some of the advantages of organic farming include: